Natural rights and legal rights: Contemporary

 Various definitions of inalienability include non-relinquishability, non-salability, and non-transferability.
 This concept has been recognized by libertarians as being central to the question of voluntary slavery, which Murray Rothbard dismissed as illegitimate and even self-contradictory.
 Stephan Kinsella argues that "viewing rights as alienable is perfectly consistent with – indeed, implied by – the libertarian non-aggression principle.
 Under this principle, only the initiation of force is prohibited; defensive, restitutive, or retaliatory force is not."

 Various philosophers have created different lists of rights they consider to be natural.
 Proponents of natural rights, in particular Hesselberg and Rothbard, have responded that reason can be applied to separate truly axiomatic rights from supposed rights, stating that any principle that requires itself to be disproved is an axiom.
 Critics have pointed to the lack of agreement between the proponents as evidence for the claim that the idea of natural rights is merely a political tool.

 Hugh Gibbons has proposed a descriptive argument based on human biology.
-His contention is that Human Beings were other-regarding as a matter of necessity, to avoid the costs of conflict.
+His contention is that human beings were other-regarding as a matter of necessity, to avoid the costs of conflict.
 Over time they developed expectations that individuals would act in certain ways which were then prescribed by society (duties of care etc.) and that eventually crystallized into actionable rights.

+Philosopher Alex Naileg argues that if biological parents have parental responsibility towards their born children, then abortion rights entail that persons capable of becoming pregnant have the right to relinquish their future parental responsibility; however, the biological fathers of their born children do not have the same right to relinquish their future parental responsibility, thereby violating equality of rights.
+Thus, under these premises biologically different people have different rights.
+The argument extends to natural rights if someone maintains that the right to bodily autonomy is a natural right.